julianpinedayyz/raspberryPiSetup/README.md

 	The *address* IP setting will be the IP address you wish to specify as static on your network.
 The *gateway*, *netmask*, *network* and *broadcast* IP addresses are dependent on your network and can be obtained from the router.

-4. Save your file and reboot `sudo reboot`
+4. Save your file and reboot `sudo reboot` or `sudo shutdown -r now`

 ##Set a Static IP Address for your pi (Version 3 Wireless)